cobalthq/cobalt-product-public-docs/content/en/BestPractices/protect-your-apis-with-rate-limiting.md

 ### Bruteforce And Credential Stuffing Attacks

+Attackers can use multiple methods to attack your systems:

-Attackers often brute force user credentials with lists of common passwords.
-Similarly, attackers also abuse the lack of rate limiting to perform credential stuffing attacks.
-In the case of credential stuffing attacks, attackers attempt to log in to user accounts using credentials obtained from other breaches or stolen credentials.
+- They can brute force user credentials with lists of common passwords.
+- They can abuse the lack of rate limiting to perform credential stuffing attacks.
+  - With credential stuffing attacks, attackers attempt to log in to user accounts using credentials obtained from other breaches or stolen credentials.

 ### Data Scraping